 To mitigate such circumstances NEF which operates at the edge of the operator's network, can narrow down sample IDs the external AF (when server).
 By acting as an intermediary, the NEF ensures that UEID are not unnecessarily revealed to the external AF during the sample alignment.
 The NEF can map the internal UEID to external and vice versa before sharing them with the external AF and generate the interclause of the samples that can be used in the training process, thereby protecting user identities.

-Editor’s Note: What’s the role of NEF in VFL depends on SA2 progress and whether there is a need to have GPSI to SUPI conversion by NEF is FFS.
+NOTE: the role of NEF in VFL depends on TS 23.288 [7] and whether there is a need to have GPSI to SUPI conversion by NEF is not provided.

 6.11 Solution #11: Protection of Privacy of VFL between VFL members